-With this Florence itinerary, you have actually seen quite a lot in your first day, but day 2 in Florence is also full of fun things to do in Florence.
-So, here are more tourist attractions and points of interests.
+With this Florence itinerary, you have actually seen quite a lot on your first day, but day 2 in Florence is also full of fun things to do in Florence.

 Knowing that more beautiful places in Florence are awaiting you will make it easier to wake up early and start the day, right?
-So, here are my tips on how to spend the second day of your 2 days in Florence.
+So, here are my tips on how to spend the second day.

 Stop 1: Pitti Palace

-You need to stand in front of it to get a feeling for how big the palace really is.
+You need to stand in front of it to feel how big the palace really is.
 I mean, of course, the Medicis did not have to be humble, but that palace is enormous.

-On the ground floor and mezzanine is the Treasury of the Grand Dukes, displaying a vast collection of Medici household treasures, from table silverware to precious stone vases, rock crystals, and precious jewelry.
+On the ground floor and mezzanine is the Grand Dukes’ Treasury, displaying a vast collection of Medici household treasures, from table silverware to precious stone vases, rock crystals, and precious jewelry.

 On the first floor is the Palatine Gallery, which has 16th and 17th-century paintings (including works by Raphael), and the Royal Apartments.

-The Gallery of Modern Art is on the top floor, holding a collection of mostly Tuscan, 19th and 20th-century paintings.
+The Gallery of Modern Art is on the top floor, holding mostly Tuscan, 19th, and 20th-century paintings.